-Under the "No Action" alternative, no additional dredge activities would occur beyond those completed under the SARMP.
+Under the "No Action" alternative, no additional dredge activities would occur beyond those completed under the SARMP, including the project element completed in 2013.
 The approximately 10,000 cubic yards of shoaled sediment material would be left in place.
 The no action alternative would result in continued shoaling at the tide gate, which would further prevent tidal flushing and proper circulation in the Marsh.
 With an altered tidal prism, the sensitive habitats established in the Marsh would degrade, and the California least tern would continue to have limited nesting opportunities on the tern island.